-Suffering a finger injury can have a huge impact on our quality of life and ability to perform everyday tasks.
-Even minor injuries of the fingers can affect our ability to look after our personal care, drive, type or do our jobs.
-This can be especially true if we work in a manual job where we are dependent on our hands.
-Serious finger injuries can have life changing consequences and can result in someone becoming disabled or having to retrain for a new career.
+By Max Malkovich.
+Last Updated 29th June 2022.
+In this guide, we provide information and advice on making finger injury compensation claims.
+Suffering a finger injury can have a significant impact on your quality of life and ability to perform everyday tasks.
+Even minor injuries of the fingers can affect different elements of your personal life, such as driving, personal care and work.
+Especially the latter if you work in a manual job where you’re dependent on your hands.
+Serious finger injuries can have life-changing consequences and can result in someone becoming disabled or being forced to change their career.

 Jump to a Section

 - A Guide To Finger Injury Compensation Claims

 - What Are Injuries To The Fingers Or Thumbs?

 - What Should You Do If You Injure A Finger Or A Thumb?

 - Common Types Of Finger Or Thumb Injuries